How Much Compensation For a Head Injury

 Damage to any part of the head will have a different effect on the quality of life of a sufferer.
-For example, if you have a detached retina as a result of a blow to the head then this will have a greater impact on your day-to-day life and garner a different level of compensation than if you have endured stitches because of a blow to the head.
-If the brain has been affected then you are likely to receive much more because the negative influence on your life is usually greater.
+For example, if you have a detached retina as a result of a blow to the head then this will have a greater impact on your day-to-day life and have a different level of compensation than if you have endured stitches because of a blow to the head.
+If the brain has been affected then you are likely to receive much more as the negative influence on your life is usually greater.